MissKittin/php-js-css-web-toolkit/components/herring/README.md

 Generating the report may take a while, so it is recommended to generate it outside the main application.

 ## Note
-Throws Exception when there is a database connection error or query execution error.
+Throws an `herring_exception` when there is a database connection error or query execution error.
 The tracking cookie is valid for 2 years, unless a setcookie callback is defined.
 You have to write the report generating tool/interface/cron job yourself